D. J. Humphries

-High school career
+Early life

-A native of Charlotte, North Carolina, Humphries attended Mallard Creek High School, where he was a three-sport athlete in football, basketball, and track.
+A native of Charlotte, North Carolina, Humphries attended Mallard Creek High School, where he was a three-sport athlete in football, basketball, and Track & Field.
 He was an All-American offensive lineman, clearing the way for 2,000-yard rusher Jela Duncan, and helping protect quarterback Marquise Williams.
 Humphries started from his freshman season and did not allow a sack over the final three years of his prep career.
 In 2011, Humphries helped Mallard Creek to a 13–1 record and berth in the NCHSAA Class 4AA State Semifinals, where they were upset 41–27 by Greensboro (NC) Page.
 In track & field, Humphries competed in the shot put (top-throw of 48 ft 9 in, or 15.25 m) and the discus (105 ft 3 in, or 32.15 m).

 Regarded as a five-star recruit by Rivals.com, Humphries was ranked as the No. 1 offensive tackle prospect of his class, ahead of No. 2 prospect Zach Banner.
 Rivals compared him to D'Brickashaw Ferguson.
 Recruited by virtually every Division I program in the country, Humphries chose Florida over offers from Alabama, Georgia, and North Carolina, among others.

 College career

-Humphries enrolled in January 2012 to participate in spring practice.
+Humphries enrolled at the University of Florida in January 2012 to participate in spring practice.
 As a true freshman, he appeared in all 12 games, starting three (South Carolina, Missouri, and Louisiana–Lafayette).
 He graded out at 80 percent or better six times, including 100 percent against Texas A&M and Tennessee.
-Humphries was named First-team Offense SEC Coaches' All-Freshman (OL) and Sporting News Freshman All-America.
+Humphries was named First-team Offense Southeastern Conference Coaches' All-Freshman (OL) and Sporting News Freshman All-American.
 He played the first seven games of his sophomore season in 2013, before suffering a season-ending injury.
 As a junior in 2014, he played in 10 games, missing two due to injury.